gordonbay/Windows-On-Reins/README.md

 ## Fingerprinting

-- Disable files last modification date, in most cases
+- Disable files last modification date, in most cases;
-- Disable Windows unique advertise ID
+- Disable Windows unique advertise ID;
-- Disable and clear ETL and perfomance logs
+- Disable and clear ETL and perfomance logs;
+- Clears file thumbnails and allows user to complete disable it;
+- Clears minimize windows thumbnails and allows user to complete disable it;

 Usage
 ============